 Insteon Key Features and Benefits

 Insteon offers multiple features that give you maximum control over your house.
 Here are some of the highlights of the system.

 Unlike many other systems that might cost thousands of dollars to be installed in your house, Insteon is considered one of the most affordable home automation devices in the market.
-At the same time it offers a fairly similar service to these systems.
+At the same time, it offers a fairly similar service to these systems.
 Additionally, Insteon doesn’t charge a monthly subscription fee for its services.

-Their proprietary Statelink technology ensures forwards and backwards compatibility with old, new and future automation devices.
+Their proprietary Statelink technology ensures forwards and backward compatibility with old, new and future automation devices.
 This means that you won’t have to replace your Insteon hub model annually to keep the house network efficient.
 This makes Insteon a great long-term investment.